Deng Fei: Campaigns and death

-Lu Junyi's army later merges with Song Jiang's for a combined attack on Hangzhou.
-Deng Fei, Suo Chao and others are assigned to take the north gate.
-When Suo Chao is slain by the enemy warrior Shi Bao, Deng is eager to avenge him.
-But he too is killed, being sliced in two by Shi.
+During the final campaign against Fang La's rebel forces, Deng Fei, Suo Chao and other Liangshan heroes are assigned to assault the north gate at the battle of Hangzhou.
+After Suo Chao is slain by the enemy warrior Shi Bao, Deng Fei attempts to avenge his fallen comrade but is no match for Shi Bao and ends up getting sliced in two.